 Professional or Nonprofessional Rights

 For professional or nonprofessional performance rights, there are three easy steps:

 - Review the Restrictions page to ensure that your intended production will not conflict with a restriction.

-- Review the Payments page to familiarize yourself with the Advance Payment and Final Payment requirements.
+- Review the Payments page to familiarize yourself with a) the Advance Payment and b) the summary Box Office Statement submission/Final Payment requirements.

 - Apply for the rights on the Performance Rights page.

 Following payment of the Advance, your licensed production will appear within one business day on the Upcoming Productions page.